 Crane Worldwide provides full client support through the initial days of the Brexit transition

 On the 31st December 2020, at 11pm, the Brexit transition period between the United Kingdom and the European Union came to an end.
 Although a UK-EU trade deal was announced on the 24th December, customs processes are now a requirement for trade between the United Kingdom and the European Union.
 With a new customs technology system in place and new document procedures required, Crane Worldwide stepped up to assist A.M.
 Shellfish, a wholesaler of superior Scottish fish, crustaceans and molluscs.
-An urgent shipment of live product needed a cross border delivery with a departure date of 2nd January.
+Based in Aberdeen, an urgent shipment of live product needed a cross border delivery to France with a departure date of 2nd January.

 “Thanks very much for all of your support over the past few days, it’s been pretty stressful for everyone and I really don’t know where we would have been without the dedication of your team”

 Whilst many forwarding agents and manufacturers have delayed shipments so that the new Brexit process could be tested, this urgent shipment could not wait.
 With a sense of urgency, a key element of The Crane Way, the Crane Worldwide team enabled a successful border crossing and the live goods were successfully delivered by A.M Shellfish to their clients in both Spain and Portugal.

 The border crossing procedures are currently being put to the test as road traffic flows between the UK and the European Union begin to increase after the festive period, regardless of the potential challenges ahead, Crane Worldwide UK is ready to support clients with Brexit trade advisory, customs support and warehouse storage.